Feynman diagram: Interaction

-The path integral for the interacting action is then a power series of corrections to the free action.
+The path integral for the full action is then a power series of corrections to the free action.
 The term represented by X should be thought of as four half-lines, one for each factor of φ(k).
 The half-lines meet at a vertex, which contributes a delta-function that ensures that the sum of the momenta are all equal.

 To compute a correlation function in the interacting theory, there is a contribution from the X terms now.
 For example, the path-integral for the four-field correlator: